Air Crash Investigation

 Killer in the Cockpit?

-+Compared to the number of suicides in the general population, suicidal pilots are almost statistically non-existent.
-But when they do emerge from obscurity to unleash their horrific plans on innocent passengers, the destruction they inflict is epic.
-A 737 cruising above an Indonesian jungle suddenly plummets from the sky.
++A 737 cruising above an Indonesian jungle suddenly plummets from the sky.
 An Airbus A-320 crashes into the French Alps.
 And, Malaysian Airlines Flight 370 vanishes over the South China Sea, and remains one of the greatest aviation mysteries of all time.

 Missing Pieces

 +Three horrifying accidents capture the world's attention, and in order to solve these deadly mysteries, hero investigators are pushed to the limit to uncover the hidden clues.
-A commercial jet plunges into the Florida Everglades and investigators face one of the most hazardous scenes imaginable.
-When a Boeing 777 crash lands at Heathrow Airport, investigators can't find anything wrong with the aircraft.
-And, a devastating crash shatters a Scottish village becoming the largest crime scene in the world.

 Controversial Crashes